fablabbcn/mdef-docs/docs/2024-25/year-1/t-3/the-atlas-of-weak-signals/index.md

 - Horizon Scanning
 - CIPHER workshop sheet and methodology

-Also mention other types of learning strategies associated with the program experience.
+Other types of learning strategies associated with the program experience.
 Example:
 - Peer learning.
 - Team-based learning.